D0u6leL1/WebJavaSeriGen/README.md

 Disable running web pages on public servers (contain the /test page) 🚫

-The front-end fantasy page is purely for school courses to give high scores 😜
+The front-end fantasy page is purely for college courses to give high scores 😜

 always update~